 A native of Yardley, Pennsylvania, Costa earned a master’s degree in 2009 from the University of Cambridge, where he studied Winston Churchill and was an active member of the Cambridge Union debating society.
 A year earlier, he earned a bachelor’s degree in American Studies from the University of Notre Dame, where he was a member of the board of trustees from 2014 to 2017.
 He is currently on the advisory council for the Keough School of Global Affairs.

-Costa is the eighth moderator in Washington Week’s 50-year history.
-He had appeared as a panelist on Washington Week dating back to 2014, and more recently as a frequent guest moderator.
+Costa was the eighth moderator in Washington Week’s 50-year history.
+He had appeared as a panelist on Washington Week dating back to 2014, and as a frequent guest moderator.